SebastianDall/HT-Downscaled-Illumina-Metagenomes-Protocol/README.md

 # HT Downscaled Illumina Metagenomes Protocol

-This repository contains the layouts and csv-files used in the HT downscaled Illumina Metagenomes Protocol described in **ATICLE**.
+This repository describes the high throughput downscaled Illumina Metagenomes Protocol described in **ATICLE**.
+This repository describes a step-by-step guide for making metagenomes in a high-throughput setting using a 1:10 downscaled version of the Illumina DNA prep kit.

 ## Equipment and consumables
 - I-DOT one